FRRouting/frr/doc/user/ospfd.rst

 ******

-@acronym{OSPF,Open Shortest Path First} version 2 is a routing protocol which is described in @cite{RFC2328, OSPF Version 2}.
+@acronym{OSPF,Open Shortest Path First} version 2 is a routing protocol which is described in :rfc:`2328`.
 OSPF is an
 @acronym{IGP,Interior Gateway Protocol}.
 Compared with @acronym{RIP},
 @acronym{OSPF} can provide scalable network support and faster convergence times.
 OSPF is widely used in large networks such as